ParallaxAPIs/parallaxapis-sdk-playwright/README.md

 ```

-## Custom browser, or context options
+## Custom browser or context options

-You can also provide any browser, and context options which you need
+Additionally, you have the flexibility to provide your own browser configuration and context options as needed.

 ```javascript
 import { PerimeterxHandler } from 'parallaxapis-sdk-playwright';